tranthanhtrinlu/GameMonopolyQLDAPM_Nhom5/README.md

 The only issue with our project is the AI.
 The AIs are not very smart, and will randomly make choices for buying properties that a human player would typically not make.
 In Milestone 4, we plan on making these AIs act like a human and be able to make specific choices.
 Other than this, the Milestone 3 has been tested and fully implemented with no known bugs.

 Over the next week or two (during the final milestone), we will be implementing a save/load feature, as well as an international version with custom street names, values, and currencies.
 These will be the final additions to the project before it is complete.
+We will also fine tune the aesthetics by fixing the side panel and, overall, making the game look really good.

 *note to Michael: We did our best to equally distribute the workload.
 It shows a lot better in the commits. ~ MC